1. Connect Data

 Connect data dialog displaying supported database options, with Snowflake highlighted.

-3. Name your data source, fill in the connection credentials:
+3. Name your data source, switch to Key-pair authentication and fill in the connection credentials:

 • Account Name: gooddata